ERIE SPIRITUAL COALITION

 We take a posture of sacred listening, desiring to create space for courageous conversations, sharing truths, developing actions, and engaging diverse people and groups.
 Spaces where people can share their truths and experiences with honesty and receive respect matter; those are times when we all stand together on holy ground.

-We are of different faiths and spiritualities, but understand ourselves as enter politics for the sake of the wellbeing of city residents and from a grounded center.
+We are of different faiths and spiritualities, but understand ourselves as entering politics for the sake of the wellbeing of city residents and from a grounded center.

 Current Work